 If the change you're proposing touches a user interface, include accessibility in your approach.
 This includes things like color contrast, keyboard accessibility, screen reader labels, and other common requirements.
 For more information, check out the Forem Accessibility docs page.

 Inclusion and respect are core tenets of our Code of Conduct.
 We expect thoughtful language all the way down to the code.
 Some technical metaphors are alienating or triggering.
 We ask that contributors go the extra mile to submit code which is inclusive in nature.

 If you unintentionally use language deemed harmful, there is no shame.
 We will work together to find a better alternative.
 Being thoughtful about language also encourages more thoughtful code!

 References/Closes/Fixes/Resolves #123, where 123 is the issue number.
 More info here.

 Please note: a core team member may close your PR if it has gone stale or if we don't plan to merge the code.

 All community pull requests are reviewed by our core team.

 After you submit your pull request, one of the members of the core team will review your code.

-Please avoid force pushing unless you need to rebase with the master branch.
+Please avoid force pushing unless you need to rebase with the main branch.

 If feedback is provided, any changes should be contained in new commits.
 Please don't force push or worry about squashing your commits.